Michael-c7/weather-app/README.md

   2. the projected low and high temperatures for the day Eg: 13/25
   3. An abbreviation of the day Eg: Mon (meaning monday)

+  ## Apis used
+  - get the x & y location from a city or state w/ https://positionstack.com
+  - get the weather w/ https://openweathermap.org

   ## Tools used
   1.html